 We recommend that you wear clothing that covers your armpits, backs of knees, and entire midriff.
 Sports Bras, long fitted stretchy pants, yoga pants, or footless tights are suggested.
 Shorts and loose clothing are not recommended and can ride up or get tangled.
 All jewelry must be removed, as it can snag and cause discomfort.
 Belts and shoes must be removed.
 Avoid lotions, oils, perfumes, and secure long hair away from the face.
 Please make sure to have good hygiene.

-All of our classes are taught in either a one (1) hour or one hour and a half (1.5) hour group format and one (1) hour private lessons or semi-private lessons.
+All of our group classes are taught in either a one (1) hour or one hour and a half (1.5) hour format.
+Private and semi-private lessons are one (1) hour unless arranged otherwise.
 Our classes are taught in a progressive curriculum that lets you work at your own pace.
 They include a warm up, conditioning exercises, and stretching.

 Aerial dance is a sub-genre of modern dance that incorporates suspended equipment or aerial apparatuses.
 Aerial fabric, also called Aerial Silk or Aerial Tissue, is just one of the many apparatuses used to explore space in three-dimensions.
 Creative choreography and fluid movements come to mind when describing aerial dance.
 Cirque du Soleil is a wonderful example of this.